stackedboxes/romualdo/doc/design.md

 allow the "third segment" in assignments and reads: `qualifiedIdentifier` alone won't do.

+## How to avoid infinite loops?

+A big, big TODO!

+Each amd every Procedure call can potentially recurse infinitely and cause a crash.
+It's easy to add a size limit to the call stack and thus replace the crash with a runtime error... but I want to avoid runtime errors!

+How can I?

+Maybe every procedure needs a default return value?

+And configurable max stack size?
+(Configurable in stack frames.)

+Interesting corner case: what if I implement tail call elimination?
+For tail calls we'd never reach the stack limit, but I'd still like to avoid the infinite loop!
+Maybe tail call elimination is bad for Romualdo?

+On the other hand, infinite loops in iterative code are equally bad, and have nothing to do with recursion or tail calls.
+Can I avoid infinite recursion by allowing only "very well-behaved" loops?
+Like iterating over the elements of an immutable collection?
+Sounds too restrictive!

 ## Ink-like Variable text?

 One thing I have a kind of [Ink](https://www.inklestudios.com/ink/)-envy is